t-kalinowski/r-iterator-ideas/README.md

 -   [Alternative
     3](https://github.com/t-kalinowski/r-iterator-ideas/blob/main/alternative-3-iterable-closure.md):
-    is a function, or coercible to a function with an `as.iterator()` generic.
+    proposes a stateful function called repeatedly until it signals exhaustion.

 All the approaches achieve the same outcome of allowing developers to define S3 classes with custom `for` behavior; anything enabled by one of